NEWS AND EVENTS

 Dr. Littman was invited to give the keynote address at the Better Together Festival, celebrating women with ADHD.
 Dr. Littman's talk traced the history of gender difference awareness in ADHD over the past 20 years.
 To coincide with the 20th anniversary of her book "Women with ADD", Sari Solden hosted this event in Ann Arbor, Michigan on Saturday, May 14th, 2016.

 The updated and revised 2nd edition of Dr. Littman's book "Understanding Girls with ADHD", written with Kathleen Nadeau, PhD and Patricia Quinn, MD, has been published!
 Informed by the 15 years of research since publication of the original edition in 1999, it includes a revised Self-Report Scale for Girls.
 It is available from Advantage Books, or online at www.ADDvance.com.

 Dr. Littman gave a video presentation on High IQ Women with ADHD as part of the ADHD Women's Palooza on January 11, 2016.
 Thirty speakers presented on a variety of issues related to women with ADHD.

-Dr. Littman presented a webinar on "Understanding Girls with ADHD" on Friday, September 25th, at 1:00 PM (EST), hosted by the National Resource Center on ADHD.
-You can access the webcast and slides on YouTube by clicking here.
+Dr. Littman presented a webinar on "Understanding Girls with ADHD" on September 25th, 2015, hosted by the National Resource Center on ADHD.
+Click the link to access the webcast and slides on YouTube at http://youtu.be/XxIILekMKAc.

 In June, 2015, Dr. Littman was an invited speaker at the Meeting of Minds VII Conference in Stockholm, Sweden, sponsored by the Shire ADHD Institute.
 Her talk on "Girls and Young Women with ADHD" was presented to an international audience of clinicians.